etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ## Development mode workflow
 ### Etendo Classic and Etendo Mobile

-1. To start in a terminal in `modules/com.etendoerp.subapp.base/resources` and will be executed the following command.

-    Install the dependencies
-    ``` bash title="Terminal"
-    yarn install
-    ```

-2. Etendo Classic should be running.
+1. Etendo Classic should be running.

-3. Open the Etendo Mobile application on a mobile device.
+2. Open the Etendo Mobile application on a mobile device.
 You can use either an emulator or a physical device.

 ### Rollup
 [Rollup](https://rollupjs.org/){target="_blank"} is a module packer for JavaScript that compiles small pieces of code into something larger and more complex, this is already installed in the module.